Node and Data Lifecycle¶

 The data from the source’s generator is handled by the MetalPipeQueue object.
 At its heart, the MetalPipeQueue is simply a class which has a Python Queue.queue object as an attribute.
 The reason we don’t simply use Python Queue objects is because the MetalPipeQueue contains some logic that’s useful.
 In particular:

-1. It wraps the data into a MetalPipeMessage object, which also holds useful metadata including a UUID, the ID of the node that generated the data, and a timestamp.
+MetalPipeMessageobject, which also holds useful metadata including a UUID, the ID of the node that generated the data, and a timestamp. - If the